 Parking is free and easy at Bug Light and Spring Point Ledge Light.

 Parking at Portland Head Light is also easy with two designated lots, but if you visit between April 1-November 15, you’ll have to pay for parking at the lots closest to the lighthouse.
-The metered parking is only about $2/hr, or a max of $10 for the day, so it’s not expensive.
-You’ll use a self-serve kiosk to pay for parking here.
-This lot is also free after 5p.
+The metered parking isn’t expensive, but you’ll want to be sure to pay at the self-serve kiosks before leaving your car.

-Day 2: Doubling Point & Squirrel Point Lighthouses & Drive To Boothbay Harbor
+Day 2 Breakdown: Doubling & Squirrel Point Lighthouses & Drive To Boothbay Harbor

 On your drive from Portland to Boothbay Harbor, you’ll want to stop at two adorable little lighthouses: Doubling Point & Squirrel Point.
 These lighthouses sit along the Kennebec River, and are small, but really fun to visit during your Maine lighthouse driving tour.